-- The bank will attempt to collect what is owed under the terms laid out in the SBA loan agreement.
+- The bank will attempt to collect what is owed under the terms in the SBA loan agreement.
 Many SBA programs require some sort of collateral, which may be seized in the event of a defaulted SBA loan.

 - If the amount of collateral isn't sufficient to cover the amount owed, a lender will then file a claim with the SBA to collect.

 - The SBA gives borrowers 60 days to pay on the defaulted loan.
 Because the SBA is a part of the federal government, it's similar to an IRS situation.
 The SBA may propose an Offer in Compromise, which basically states that a borrower must pay a percentage of the amount owed depending on the business's finances.

 - If all else fails, the U.S. Treasury Department will intervene and can collect from bank accounts, garnishing tax refunds, wages, and more for however long it takes to get the money back.

 Defaulting on a loan can be a costly problem, not to mention the future consequences that can affect business and one's life.
 Sometimes, the best way to combat a defaulted loan is to avoid it in the first place.